ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 --- abstract

-GNAP defines a mechanism for delegating authorization to a piece of software, and conveying that delegation to the software.
+GNAP defines a mechanism for delegating authorization to a piece of software, and conveying the results and artifacts of that delegation to the software.
 This extension defines methods for resource servers (RS) to connect with authorization servers (AS) in an interoperable fashion.